What is classification in Private International Law?

 According to the appellant, only the properties which were acquired subsequent to the marriage were matrimonial property that could be distributed according to contribution and that the marriage settlement was intended only for properties in Denmark and was void as regards properties in Zanzibar.

-The main issues before the Court of Appeal was
+The main issue before the Court of Appeal were

 - Whether the Danish pre-marital agreement can be enforced in Zanzibar?